Adding Home Value

-NAHB data suggest that when all other factors are equal, an additional half bath increases a home’s value by 10.5%, but an additional full bath increases the value by 20%.
-However, that doesn’t mean you’ll recoup the total cost of your remodeling investment.
-On average, you’ll get back about 55% of the cost of a bathroom addition project when you sell your home.
+NAHB data suggest that an additional half bath increases a home’s value by 10.5%, but an additional full bath increases the value by 20%.
+However, that doesn’t mean you’ll recover the total cost of your remodeling investment.
+You’ll likely get back only about 52% of the cost of a bathroom addition project when you sell your home.

 Because national percentages on return of investment can’t capture all the variables that affect your home’s value, it’s best to call a REALTOR® or appraiser to see if your neighborhood can support an increase in value.
 “If your house is already one of the nicest in your neighborhood, think long and hard before you add a $40,000 bath,” McLane says.
 “You may be facing diminishing returns.”

 It’s also critical to find out what buyer expectations are for a home of your size in your particular location if you know you’re planning to sell within a few years.
 Features you think will be attractive to buyers may or may not make a real difference — only a REALTOR® or appraiser can tell you whether buyers looking in your neighborhood are appreciably interested in, say, a jetted tub in the master bathroom.
 Consider expensive upgrades only if they’re important to you personally.

 If your unhappy family is standing in line to share a bathroom, or if you’ve always dreamed of relaxing in a jetted tub, you may not care about recouping the full cost of an addition.
 “Only the homeowner can decide what the personal satisfaction is worth,” McLane says.